farcaster-project/farcaster-core/README.md

 ## Core framework

-This library is twofold: providing a flexible framework to add specific blockchain support and implementing these specific blockchain (currently _bitcoin_ and _monero_).
+This library's purpose is twofold: providing a flexible framework to add specific blockchain support and implementing these specific blockchains (currently _bitcoin_ and _monero_).
 The framework is split in modules at the root of the crate:

 - `blockchain`: generic types and traits for declaring assets/chains and on-chain behavior.
 - `consensus`: encoding and decoding implementation for all types in the crate, used to serialize and deserialize messages exchanged.